contao/docs/docs/dev/_index.md

 ---
-title: "Contao Documentation"
+title: "Contao Developer Documentation"
 ---

-# Contao Documentation
+# Contao Developer Documentation

+This is the Contao Developer Documentation, containing full [references](reference) and [documentation](documentation) for various components and a [cookbook](cookbook) for frequently used tasks.